learn-co-curriculum/what-do-i-currently-know/README.md

 This reflection exercise will help you rate your own skills and knowledge, so that you know where you need to focus your learning.

-Fill out this [Growth Form](https://docs.google.com/forms/d/e/1FAIpQLSd3cEfE2VhCtLZVro9XcXiCG8ZgZWdSRRJmywAzgwGxUJljZg/viewform) and
+Fill out this [Growth Form](https://docs.google.com/forms/d/e/1FAIpQLSd3cEfE2VhCtLZVro9XcXiCG8ZgZWdSRRJmywAzgwGxUJljZg/viewform) and review your reflection and goals with your SPM.